 Residents continue to take AP and CP night and weekend call.

 In the final year of training, residents take final required rotations in the surgical pathology subspecialty areas (2-3 months).
-Having spent at least two months on each of the 6 surgical pathology subspecialty rotations, residents should achieve competence in all major subspecialty areas of surgical pathology.
+Having spent at least two periods on each of the 5 surgical pathology subspecialty rotations, residents should achieve competence in all major subspecialty areas of surgical pathology.

 A senior rotation in hematopathology allows reinforcement of material learned on the second year rotation, but also allows increase in depth and breadth of these knowledge and skills, including more intensive exposure to flow cytometry.